 While the cantonal and municipal legislation applicable to inheritance and gift taxes varies significantly, a key characteristic common to inheritance and gift tax in most cantons is that the liability to pay the tax falls on the recipient (i.e. the donee, heir or legatee).
-The applicable tax rates and tax-exempt amounts vary between the cantons and depend on the relationship between the deceased / donor and the heir / donee, which should be considered at the planning stage.
+The applicable tax rates and tax-exempt amounts vary between the cantons and depend on the relationship between the deceased / donor and the heir / donee, which should be considered at the planning stage (highest rates for non-related parties vary from 20% in Zug to 50% in Vaud).
 The progressive nature of the tax rates must also be kept in mind.
-While transfers to a spouse are exempt from inheritance and gift tax in all cantons, transfers to direct descendants are taxable in some cantons (e.g. canton Vaud).
+While transfers to a spouse are exempt from inheritance and gift tax in practically all cantons, transfers to direct descendants are taxable in some cantons or municipalities (e.g. in the cantons of Vaud and Lucerne).

-There is a real risk that taxpayers are taxed more than once for inheritance and gifts because Switzerland has only concluded a handful of double taxation treaties on inheritance tax (e.g. with the UK, Germany and the US).
+There is a non-negligible risk that taxpayers are taxed more than once for inheritance and gifts because Switzerland has only concluded a handful of double taxation treaties on inheritance tax (e.g. with the UK, Germany and the US).
 To the extent that it has done so, the treaties are in any event not comprehensive and do not cover gift taxes.
+Cross-border estates, therefore, require a diligent planning and handling from a legal and from a tax perspective, also in view of liability rules imposed, e.g. on executors by many cantonal inheritance and gift tax laws.

-International Exchange of Information: FATCA and AEI/CRS

-With the implementation of the Foreign Account Tax Compliance Act ("FATCA"), the US seeks to ensure that it receives information on all accounts held abroad by persons who have a certain US tax nexus.
-FATCA is a unilateral US piece of legislation, which applies to all countries worldwide.
+International Exchange of Information: FATCA and AEI/CRS With the implementation of the Foreign Account Tax Compliance Act ("FATCA"), the US seeks to ensure that it receives information on all accounts held abroad by persons who have a certain US tax nexus.
+FATCA is a unilateral US piece of legislation which applies to all countries worldwide.
 It requires foreign financial institutions to disclose information about US accounts to the US tax authorities or to levy a high withholding tax on undisclosed accounts.
 Swiss financial institutions report the account information directly to the US tax authorities with the consent of the US customers concerned.

 Similar to the FATCA concept, Switzerland has introduced legislation implementing the automatic exchange of information ("AEI") effective as of 1 January 2017.
-As of 1 January 2019, Switzerland has agreed to the automatic exchange of information with more than 89 partner countries, including the European Union, Liechtenstein, Russia, Monaco, Cayman Islands, Australia and China, but not the US.
+As of 1 January 2022, Switzerland has agreed to the automatic exchange of information with more than 100 partner countries, including the European Union, Liechtenstein, Russia, Monaco, Cayman Islands, most South-American countries, Australia and the People's Republic of China, but not the US.